OmarAlFarajat/omaralfarajat.github.io/projects/opengl-rendering.md

   - OpenGL
 summary: A simple scene rendered using OpenGL showcasing the Phong and Lambert illumination models with multiple light sources and shadows.
 ---
-*More information coming soon!
-In the meantime, please refer to the video and/or source code.*

 Source: <a href="https://github.com/OmarAlFarajat/OpenGL-Rendering"><i class="large github icon"></i>OmarAlFarajat/OpenGL-Rendering</a>